NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/nectar.md

   Run neurodesktop in the Nectar Virtual Desktop Service
 ---

-Unfortunately, this option is only available to Australian/NZ researchers.
-Please accept our apologies otherwise.
+This option is only available to Australian/NZ researchers.

 Go to https://desktop.rc.nectar.org.au/